tasuku-io/netsuke_agents/lib/netsuke_agents/language_runtime/README.md

 * Expose a limited set of safe, typed tools to Lua.
 * Treat variables as memory and code as the execution graph.
 * Allow chaining of tools, loops, and branching logic.
-* Support calling other LLMs (inception) with safeguards.
+* Support calling external APIs with safeguards.

 ---